revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 <blockquote>

-We cannot use throws keyword with a static block, and more over a static block is invoked at compile time (at the time of class loading) no method invokes it.
-If you throw an exception using the throw keyword in a static block you must wrap it within try-catch blocks else a compile time error will be generated.
+We cannot use throws keyword with a static block, and more over a static block is invoked at compile time (at the time of class loading) and no method invokes it.
+If you throw an exception using the throw keyword in a static block, you must wrap it within try-catch blocks, else a compile time error will be generated.

 </blockquote>